wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

    synapse.enable_xpath_dom_failover=true
    ```

 The following diagram shows the overall solution.
-The user creates a topic, stores some company update notifications, and then receives it back.
+The user creates a topic, stores some company update notifications, and then receives them back.
 To invoke each operation, the user uses the same API.

 <img src="{{base_path}}/assets/img/integrate/connectors/google-pubsub-connector1.png" title="pub-sub connector example" width="700" alt="pub-sub connector example"/>

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

-## Setup the Integration Project
+## Setting up the integration project

 Follow the steps in [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.